Things To Do in Unawatuna & Dalawella Beach – the ultimate travel guide

 The Hideout Taqueria

 A trendy restaurant serving delicious tacos!
-Located at the street down to the beach.
+Located on the street down to the beach.

 Yummy points: 5/5